QED0711/spotify-predictive-analysis/README.md

 ### Time Series Analysis
+Our time series analysis is broken down into two parts.
+First, we look at how the number of tracks/albums rleased over time changes, and how certain features in our dataset change in that same time period.
+Second, we incorperate information from our genre analysis (logistic regression), and see how certain features change over time with respect to specific genres.

 ### Linear Regression
 The linear regression analysis was done on all the features to include dummies for all categorical features.
 The initial result was acceptable at an adjusted R-squared value of 0.77.
 From this result, the target was transformed to make its distribution closer to normal.
 Some features were also transformed for similar purpose.